 Many recipes also call to keep the husks on.
 You can choose to do this, but you will not get much of a smoke flavor into the kernels.
 Leaving the husk on will steam the corn, and most of the smoke flavor will stay in the husk.

-If you don’t want your corn to take on smoke flavor, but you want to use the smoker to cook it, leaving the husk on is a great way to do it!
+If you don’t want your corn on the cob to take on smoke flavor, but you want to use the smoker to cook it, leaving the husk on is a great way to do it!

 Equipment